music-encoding/music-encoding.github.io/resources/schemas.md

 A detailed overview of the changes for the MEI 5.1 schema is available here: [https://music-encoding.org/archive/comparison-5.1.html](../archive/comparison-5_1.html)

-The schemas for older versions of MEI are available from the [Archive](/archive/#previous-versions-of-mei) page.
+The schemas for previous versions of MEI are available from the [Archive](/archive/#previous-versions-of-mei) page.